 Starting in 2020, ecoartspace became an LLC membership organization based out of Santa Fe, New Mexico.

 Patricia Watts has curated over thirty art and ecology exhibitions including Performative Ecologies (2020), Contemplating Other (2018), FiberSHED (2015), Shifting Baselines (2013), MAKE:CRAFT (2010), and Hybrid Fields (2006).
-She has interviewed thirty pioneering ecological artists for the ecoartspace archive and has written Action Guides of replicable social practice projects including HighWaterLine and S.O.S.
+She has interviewed thirty early ecological artists for the ecoartspace archive and has written Action Guides of replicable social practice projects including HighWaterLine and S.O.S.
 Watts has a visionary entrepreneurial approach to curating that supports transdisciplinary and transformative collaborative environments.